Peter-Opapa/jumia-elt-airflow-docker/README.md

 ## 🚀 Project Overview

-This project automates the extraction, transformation, and loading of real-time laptop listings from Jumia.
+This project automates the extraction, loading and transformation of real-time laptop listings from Jumia.
 The scraped data is simultaneously saved into a CSV file and streamed directly into a PostgreSQL data warehouse where it undergoes multiple transformation layers:

 - **Bronze Layer**: Raw scraped data
 - **Silver Layer**: Cleaned and standardized data via SQL procedures